kgrid/kgrid-activator/README.md

 - `GET activator-url/actuator/health`: Check activator health status
 - `GET activator-url/actuator/info`: Display activator information
-- `GET activator-url/activate`: Activate all Knowledge Objects
+- `GET activator-url/activate`: Load and activate all Knowledge Objects on the shelf
+- `GET activator-url/reload`: reload and reactivate all Knowledge Objects on the shelf
+- `GET activator-url/reload/{naan}/{name}?v={version}`: reload and reactivate a single KO's endpoints
+- `GET activator-url/reload/{naan}/{name}/{version}`: reload and reactivate a single KO's endpoints
+- `GET activator-url/refresh`: reactivate all endpoints that are currently loaded
+- `GET activator-url/refresh/{engine}`: reactivate all endpoints that are currently loaded for a particular runtime

+Endpoints added by the shelf:
 - `POST activator-url/kos/manifest`: Load and activate a single manifest of Knowledge Objects
 - `POST activator-url/kos/manifest-list`: Load and activate a list of manifests of Knowledge Objects
 - `POST activator-url/kos/`: Deposit a single zipped Knowledge Object